divagora/Machine-Learning-Projects/README.md

 ### Deep Learning ###

 * [Reucrrent Neural Networks](https://github.com/louissharrock/Machine-Learning-Projects/tree/main/Recurrent-Neural-Networks).
-This project investigates the use of recurrent neural networks (and artificial neural networks) to predict stock market prices.
+This project investigates the use of recurrent neural networks to predict stock market prices.
 * [Convolutional Neural Networks](https://github.com/louissharrock/Machine-Learning-Projects/tree/main/Convolutional-Neural-Networks).
 This project explores the use of a convolutional neural network to classify images.
 * [Generative Adversarial Networks](https://github.com/louissharrock/Machine-Learning-Projects/tree/main/Generative-Adversarial-Networks).
 This project considers the use of a generatie adversarial network (GAN) to generate new images of faces.